StepanTita/kaggle-arc-agi/README.md

 * Use above technique to generate error corrections for the training set and augment data

+* Do the weighted voting on the output.
+Predict with each training example being the target, and also without the correction.
+Then average the results with weights.

 Dataset update:
 ```bash
 kaggle datasets init -p models/gemma-2-9b-it/baseline